The best colorful places to visit in Kaohsiung

 Fo Guang Shan Monastery

-Culture enthusiasts should not miss the largest Buddhist monastery in Taiwan; Fo Guang Shan.
+Culture seekers should not miss the largest Buddhist monastery in Taiwan – Fo Guang Shan.
 It is a bit of a mission to reach the monastery on your own.
 So, if you are pressed for time, I strongly suggest booking a day trip instead.

 Have you visited Kaohsiung yet?
-And, have we missed any of your favorite insta-worthy spots in Kaohsiung?
+Do you have any suggestions to add to this list on The Most Colorful Places to Visit in Kaohsiung?
 Let us know in the comments below.

 If you haven’t subscribed to Hoponworld yet, don’t forget to join our mailing list!
 By doing so, you can get all our latest posts delivered straight to your inbox!